Best Places To Stay In Eryri | Snowdonia and North Wales!

 The magnificent town walls in the medieval town of Conwy, North Wales

-Evenings are a lovely time for couples to have a walk around the quieter, atmospheric streets and enjoy the many bars and restaurants.
+Evenings are a lovely time for couples to have a romantic walk around the quiet, atmospheric streets and enjoy one of the many bars and restaurants.

 We love BANK and the Albion Ale House for a great pint of real ale or craft beer.
-Whilst The Jackdaw is a fantastic new restaurant just perfect for couples wanting a romantic meal or celebrating a special occasion.
+Whilst The Jackdaw is a fantastic new restaurant just perfect for couples wanting a romantic meal or to celebrate a special occasion.

 If you enjoy playing golf then have a round at Conwy Golf Club - it is considered to be one of the finest links courses in Wales.